JoelleLafond/JoelleLafond.github.io/_pages/Research.md

 <h1> Postdoctoral Research </h1>

-<p align="justify"> As of January 2024, I will be working in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/">Dr. Judith Mank</a> (University of British Columbia) as a postdoc.
-Stay tuned for more research in the broad field of animal reproduction !
+<p align="justify"> I started a postdoc in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/">Dr. Judith Mank</a> (University of British Columbia) as of January 2024.
+My aims in this lab are to investigate  sex chromosomes evolution, namely in the light of sexual conflicts.
+Stay tuned for more infos!
 </p>

-<h2> PhD Research </h2>
+<h1> PhD Research </h1>

 <p align="justify"> Jumping to the PhD right after completing my BSc, I landed in a lab that opened the world of atypical reproductions to me.
 I was instantly fascinated by the unexpected and unconventional ways that life have to transmit itself to the next generation.
 </p>